9/11 is history for Northwest Arkansas students

 Educating students on 9/11 remains relevant today, as it's helped shape the world in which students live, Griggs said.

 "We're still seeing the implications of it today," she said, noting its relevance in current events.
-"We just left Afghanistan.
-That's in the news."
+"We just left Afghanistan."

-Karpinski said she learned just how many lives were touched by the 9/11 attacks through her experiences with the freedom flag ceremony, at which she led the Pledge of Allegiance and read the details of the flag's elements.

-"It's just crazy to believe that it really touched every aspect of this country," she said.

 9/11 as it happened